 - Preheat the oven to 350F/ 180C.
 Grease a 9 x 9 baking tray.

-- Combine kiwi, sugar and cornstarch in a bowl.
+- Combine the filling ingredients - kiwi, sugar and cornstarch in a bowl.

-- In another big bowl, mix together flour, oats, hazelnut, brown sugar and baking powder.
+- In another big bowl, mix together crust ingredients - flour, oats, hazelnut, brown sugar and baking powder.
 Add in butter, rub with your fingers until it resembles coarse crumbs.

 - Sprinkle half the mixture into the pan and pat lightly to pack it a little tight.
 Top evenly with kiwi mixture.
 Sprinkle the other half of the oat mixture over the top and pat lightly again.